 10. Party down at a secret club

-You club-rats out there must be getting a little fatigued by the long lines and jacked-up cover charges rife throughout New York’s nightlife scene.
+You club-rats out there must be getting a little fatigued by the long lines and jacked-up cover charges rife throughout the New York nightlife scene.
 So dance to a new beat at the (more or less) monthly Dark Disco party, a popular late-night bash that often features big-name DJs and is held, oddly enough, in the Chinatown dim sum joint 88 Palace.
 Tickets cost as little as $15, and the hardest part about getting in is entering the club through a minimall.

 11. Hit the TKTS booth at the perfect time

 Okay, so even the most noobish of tourists know that the TKTS booth in Times Square (as well as its outposts downtown and in Brooklyn) is the best place to get cheap tickets for in-demand Broadway shows.
 But what most don’t know is, if you want the best chance of scoring great seats, the best time to show up is around 5pm, after theater box offices have released most or all of their available tickets for the day.

 Leaving the country soon?
 Ensure you won’t be held indefinitely in an airport prison and snag yourself a passport super quick at the New York Passport Agency (376 Hudson St between W Houston and King Sts, 877-487-2778).
 Call ahead to make a free appointment, gather all the required documents (listed on travel.state.gov), and show up as early as possible, as visitors are seen on a first-come, first-served basis (doors open at 7:30am Monday through Friday, but lines start forming even earlier).
 Within eight business days after your appointment you'll be issued a brand-new passport, and you’ll be ready to become a jet-setter.